 Read the full review: SoundMagic E11C

-These are a little more grown-up (and expensive) than the Y50s mentioned further up this list - gone is the massive AKG branding on the earcups, and in comes a more subtle colour palette.
-They lack the energy of their cheaper counterparts, but in exchange you get a more refined listen - there's lots of detail on offer, and tracks remain composed and clear.
+The Y500 has now been trumped by the newer Y400s (above) but they still offer plenty of appeal – especially if you can pick up a pair at a reduced price.
+They are a little more grown-up (and expensive) than the older Y50s mentioned below – gone is the massive AKG branding on the earcups, and in comes a more subtle colour palette.
+They lack the energy of their cheaper counterparts, but in exchange, you get a more refined listen – there's lots of detail on offer, and tracks remain composed and clear.
 Timing is handled confidently, and the overall presentation is a lot more polished.
 Build-wise, they're satisfyingly sturdy, while remaining lightweight enough to wear for hours.
-Hugely enjoyable.

 Read the full review: AKG Y500 Wireless